Mississippi State wins the 2021 NCAA DI baseball tournament, which was held at Charles Schwab Field Omaha.

 2021 College World Series schedule

-- First day of games — Saturday, June 19
+- The first day of College World Series games was Saturday, June 19

 What is the difference between the Division I baseball tournament and the College World Series?

-The NCAA Division I baseball tournament is a 64-team tournament that starts in May.
+The NCAA Division I baseball tournament is a 64-team tournament that starts in late May or early June.
 After two rounds of play (which each consist of multiple games), there are just eight teams left.
 These eight teams then head to Omaha, Nebraska for the College World Series.
 The CWS is the culmination of the DI tournament, where the teams compete in two brackets, with the winners of each meeting in the CWS finals, a best-of-three series to decide the NCAA champion.

 When did the College World Series start?